UCD-CCI/Underserved/README.md

 <img src="homepage/images/icon_disc.png" alt="UN Icon" width="250" style="float: right; margin-left: 10px;"><br>

-The UnderServed project aims to offer NGOs a free self-hosted, cyber threat reporting platform that is simple to install and easy to use, enabling them to report cyber threat incidents to law enforcement effectively.
+The UnderServed project aims to provide NGOs with a free, self-hosted cyber threat reporting platform that is easy to install and simple to use.
+It enables organisations to report cyber incidents and securely share information with other NGOs and law enforcement agencies.

 More Information on Project: https://underserved-project.eu/